clojurebridge-berlin/organization/venue.md

 * What is a suitable space, if any, to put children and a babysitter?

 There are in theory few smaller rooms on the same floor.
 However, we have to double check whether we can offer adequate space for child care.
-(TODO)
+ETA: No child care was requested by attendees or coaches this time.

 ### Security